maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

     penalty = 0.1
     answernote = prt1-1-F

 Here we create a test case without a constant of integration.
+Note that test cases are not "simplified", so we need to use Maxima's command to `ev(int(p,x),simp` to "evaluate `int(p,x)` with simplification`.
+For future reference, information in [simplification](../CAS/Simplification.md) is provided elsewhere.
-The system should fail to give students any marks, indicating the test passes!
+In this case STACK should fail to give students any marks, indicating the test passes!
 This can be verified by running the test case.

+Now try

+    ans1 = int(p,x)+c
+    score = 1
+    penalty = 0
+    answernote = prt1-1-T

+Notice the system evaluates the integral, but does not fully simplify the algebraic result.
+You may not want students to use the CAS `int` command in this question!
+There is no particular difference between the `int` function and the `*` function, and so we allow student to input answers with calculus operations in them.
+Indeed, when a student needs to type in a differential equation they will need to use the `diff` command!
+You can render this answer "invalid" by entering `int` into the "forbidden words" option of the `Input: ans1` part of the question editing form.

+This example nicely illustrates the way validity can be used to help students.
+An answer `int(p,x)+c` is a correct response to the question, but it is invalid.
+In this example we want them to perform integration, not to have the CAS do it!

 Quality control is essential, and more information is given in the page on [testing](Testing.md).